 An optional power adapter can be purchased and provides sustained power to the equipment.
-If you plan to change the club settings, the power adapter is highly recommended.
+If you plan to change the club settings on a unit equipped with a P30 or P10 console, the power adapter is highly recommended.
 To purchase the optional power adapter, check with your dealer.
 Refer to Obtaining Service.